-Dr. Hayes did his residency in internal medicine at Boston University School of Medicine, then remained in Boston to complete fellowships in hematology/oncology at Tufts New England Medical Center at Dana Farber Cancer Institute.
+Dr. Hayes did his residency in internal medicine at Boston University School of Medicine, then remained in Boston to complete a fellowship in hematology/oncology at Tufts New England Medical Center.

 After University of North Carolina Medical School, Dr. Hayes relocated to Memphis to help establish a National Cancer Institute-designated cancer treatment center.